GriffinDuck/LimaCharlie-EDR-Lab/README.md

 ## Credential Gathering

-For attackers getting access to more than one account is critical.
-A way to do this is gathering creditals from the file lsass.exe.
-This file holds usernames, passwords and security tokens.
+One of the critical objectives for attackers is gaining access to multiple user accounts.
+A common technique used to achieve this is by extracting credentials from the LSASS.exe file, which contains usernames, passwords, and security tokens.

-To learn more about LSASS Credential Gathering refer to [Mitre](https://attack.mitre.org/techniques/T1003/001/)
+To understand LSASS Credential Gathering in more detail, you can refer to the documentation provided by [Mitre](https://attack.mitre.org/techniques/T1003/001/).

-Running this command will copy the contents of the lsass file and dump it inside of the attackers host.
+Attackers typically run a command to copy the contents of the LSASS file and dump it onto their own host, enabling them to extract and analyze the gathered credentials.

 ![lsass-dump](https://i.imgur.com/1TDbDT7.png)

-To detect this method of Credential Gathering we will write a detection rule to detect this technique.

-In LimaCharlie we can enter this detection rule:
+To detect this specific method of Credential Gathering, we can create a detection rule in LimaCharlie.
+The rule will be designed to identify any interaction with the LSASS file.
+However, it is important to note that this detection rule may generate false positives if administrators are legitimately accessing the LSASS file for administrative purposes.
+In a lab scenario like this, where there are no actual users, this rule is suitable for detecting the LSASS dump command.

 ![lsass-detection-rule](https://i.imgur.com/6bDKczs.png)

-This rule will detect any interaction with the lsass file, so this could cause a lot of False Postives if administrators are using this file.
-But for this lab it is a good rule since we dont have any actual users.

-Now if we run the lsass dump command again
+Once the detection rule is implemented in LimaCharlie, running the LSASS dump command again will trigger the detection within the LimaCharlie system.
+The detection event will provide visibility into the unauthorized LSASS file access, allowing security analysts to investigate and respond to the potential credential gathering activity.

 ![lsass-dump](https://i.imgur.com/1TDbDT7.png)

-We will be able to detect it inside of LimaCharlie

 ![Lima-Detections](https://i.imgur.com/mCsvF9u.png)

 ## Containment & Eradication